Prince1314-patel/Multi-lingual-chatbot/reference-docs/prd.md

 ---

-This architecture combines Groq’s powerful multilingual LLM for translation, Coqui TTS for natural speech synthesis, and Chatterbox TTS for advanced voice cloning to deliver a rich, real-time multilingual chat experience without the friction of user authentication.
+This architecture combines Groq's powerful multilingual LLM for translation and Chatterbox TTS for natural speech synthesis and voice cloning to deliver a rich, real-time multilingual chat experience without the friction of user authentication.